QuKunLab/APEC/README.md

 (1) In **result** folder:

-    TSNE_by_Accesson.csv: tSNE transformation of accesson count matrix. louvain_cluster_by_Accesson.csv: Result of Louvain clustering.
+    TSNE_by_APEC.csv: tSNE transformation of accesson count matrix. louvain_cluster_by_APEC.csv: Result of Louvain clustering.
-    KNN_cluster_by_Accesson.csv: KNN clustering result, if users set their own cluster number (--nc).
+    KNN_cluster_by_APEC.csv: KNN clustering result, if users set their own cluster number (--nc).

 (2) In **figure** folder:

-    TSNE_by_Accesson.pdf: tSNE diagram of cells, colored by the "notes" column in $project/matrix/filtered_cells.csv. louvain_cluster_by_Accesson.pdf: Louvain clustering result of cells, plotted on tSNE map.
+    TSNE_by_APEC.pdf: tSNE diagram of cells, colored by the "notes" column in $project/matrix/filtered_cells.csv. louvain_cluster_by_APEC.pdf: Louvain clustering result of cells, plotted on tSNE map.
-    KNN_cluster_by_Accesson.pdf: KNN clustering result, if users set their own cluster number (--nc). cell_cell_correlation_by_Accesson.png: Hierarchical clustering of corrlation matrix of cells, if "--hc yes".
+    KNN_cluster_by_APEC.pdf: KNN clustering result, if users set their own cluster number (--nc). cell_cell_correlation_by_APEC.png: Hierarchical clustering of corrlation matrix of cells, if "--hc yes".

 (3) In **matrix** folder: